JDRF Centre of Excellence at the University of British Columbia

 In addition to the research leads, more than 35 other researchers, trainees, technical staff and collaborators will be involved in driving the Centre’s research projects.

 T1D involves dysfunction of both the immune system and pancreatic beta cells, yet these are often studied in isolation, hindering real progress.
 The JDRF Centre of Excellence at UBC brings together world-leading expertise from both domains and proposes research that requires integrated study of the immune system and beta cells and their complex interactions.
 Research teams will be laser-focused on finding cures through three integrated and interdependent themes:

-The JDRF Centre of Excellence at the University of British Columbia, set to launch Winter 2021, will be a gamechanger.
+The JDRF Centre of Excellence at the University of British Columbia, launched December 2021, will be a gamechanger.
 It will accelerate research, deliver breakthroughs, and help secure a future without T1D.